qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

    Identification dialog regions with relation to airports

 As you can see, the airports assigned to this particular region are all shown in a table.
 And there are also some buttons available.
-Let's review them shortly
+Let's review them shortly:

 * The |toggleEditing| button is for toggling the edit mode.
 Be aware that it toggles the edit mode of the airport layer, although we are in the feature